Weak Charge Form Factor Determination at the Electron-Ion Collider

 The low-$Q^2$ coherent elastic electron-ion scattering cross section is dominated by single photon exchange, being primarily sensitive to the electric charge form factor.
-Extracting the weak charge form factor requires isolating weak interaction effects, mediated by the $Z$-boson.
-This is achieved through the parity-violating longitudinal electron spin asymmetry~\cite{Donnelly:1989qs} \bea \APV(Q^2) \equiv \frac{d\sigma_R/dQ^2-d\sigma_L/dQ^2}{d\sigma_R/dQ^2+d\sigma_L/dQ^2}, \eea where $d\sigma_{L(R)}/dQ^2$ denotes the differential cross section with left (right)-handed electrons, and their expressions in the low-$Q^2$ limit are given in Eq.~(\ref{eq:sigLR}) of the appendix A. The asymmetry is sensitive to the interference between the photon and $Z$-boson exchange contributions.
+Extracting the weak charge form factor requires isolating weak interaction effects, mediated by the $Z$-boson, which can be achieved through the asymmetry~\cite{Donnelly:1989qs} \bea \APV(Q^2) \equiv \frac{d\sigma_R/dQ^2-d\sigma_L/dQ^2}{d\sigma_R/dQ^2+d\sigma_L/dQ^2}, \eea where $d\sigma_{L(R)}/dQ^2$ denotes the differential cross section with left (right)-handed electrons, and their expressions in the low-$Q^2$ limit are given in the SuM~\cite{appendix}.
+The asymmetry is sensitive to the interference between the photon and $Z$-boson exchange contributions.
 This leads to the following expression for the asymmetry~\cite{Donnelly:1989qs} \beq \APV \simeq -\frac{G_FQ^2}{4\sqrt{2}\pi \alpha}\frac{Q_W F_{W}(Q^2)}{ZF_{e}(Q^2)}, \eeq where the Fermi constant, $G_F$= 1.166$\times 10^{-5}$ GeV$^{-2}$, and the dependence of the asymmetry on the weak charge form factor is manifest.
 Note that this is a tree-level formula, omitting loop effects such as Coulomb distortion and dispersion corrections \cite{Horowitz:1998vv,Horowitz:2011qm}.
 Such corrections can be significant, particularly at the PREX-1 \& -2 experiments, where the Coulomb distortion correction is roughly 30\% \cite{Horowitz:2011qm}.
 These loop corrections have non-trivial dependence on both $Q^2$ and $\sqrt{s}$, and we do not attempt to estimate them for the EIC in this exploratory study.